zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

     Unknown_App_2 --> ProfileInfo.initSessCfg<br/>(public_but_only_called_from_createSession)

-    ProfileInfo.initSessCfg<br/>(public_but_only_called_from_createSession) --> AuthOrder.cacheDefaultAuthOrder
+    ProfileInfo.initSessCfg<br/>(public_but_only_called_from_createSession) --> AuthOrder.cacheCredsAndAuthOrder

-    ConnectionPropsForSessCfg.resolveSessCfgProps --> AuthOrder.cacheDefaultAuthOrder
+    ConnectionPropsForSessCfg.resolveSessCfgProps --> AuthOrder.cacheCredsAndAuthOrder
 ```

 ## Functions that reference AUTH_TYPE may need modification